sravani2604/blog/blog/content/blog/Part II - Creating a New App Service in Azure.md

 ---

-Once you have a site to created with Hugo, or any other static site generator for that matter, you will need somewhere to host it.
+Once you have a site created with Hugo, or any other static site generator for that matter, you will need somewhere to host it.
 In this post, we are going to create a new Azure App Service on the free tier to host the site.

 ## Stage 1 - Create the App Service Plan